Workplace Etiquette Tips: Thrive in Remote, Hybrid, and Office Settings

 2. Communicate Clearly and Respectfully

-Good communication isn’t just talking. it’s about being understood and connecting well.
+Good communication isn’t just talking.
+It’s about being understood and connecting well.

 Example:

+I remember in my department, a teammate sent a very long, unclear email.
 Nobody was sure what actions had to be taken, and the task got delayed.

 Tips: